 California Motion Picture and Television Production Credit

-On February 20, 2009, SB X3 15 was chaptered, creating tax credits based on expenditures incurred for film and television productions, which will be allowable to offset California income and franchise tax liabilities for taxable years beginning on or after January 1, 2011.
+On February 20, 2009, SB X3 15 was chaptered, creating a credit based on expenditures incurred for film and television productions, which will be allowable to offset California income, franchise or sales and use tax liabilities for taxable years beginning on or after January 1, 2011.
+This credit is referred to as the “old credit”.
+The amount of credit allocated for distribution was $100 million for each fiscal year starting July 1, 2009.
+The fiscal year for California is from July 1st to June 30th of the following year.

 To claim the credit, qualified taxpayers must first apply to the California Film Commission (CFC).
 CFC issues credit certificates (certificate) to qualified taxpayers who claim the credit in the taxable year CFC issues the certificate.
 Under limited circumstances, qualified taxpayers may assign or sell their credit.